 then for a single payload, two test requests are created; for two payloads, four test requests are created (two test requests for each payload), and so on.

 payloadparameter specifies the list of payloads to be inserted into the request parameter to create a test request that will then test the target application for vulnerabilities.

 This parameter is obligatory, and it should always be present in the section.
 The list should contain at least one payload.
-If there are multiple payloads, the FAST proxy sequentially inserts payloads into the request parameter and tests the target application for vulnerabilities using each of the test requests created.
+If there are multiple payloads, the FAST node sequentially inserts payloads into the request parameter and tests the target application for vulnerabilities using each of the test requests created.

 The payload is a string that is inserted into one of the parameters during the request processing.